(Real Estate Investors and or Property Management Clients)

 Q. Do you oversee rehabs / act as project manager for rehabs?

 A. Holton-Wise has a full contracting staff to handle all repairs and renovations.
-Our contracting staff includes over 50 people and includes maintenance technicians, general contractors, electricians, plumbers, and landscapers.
+Our staff has over 60 people and includes maintenance technicians, general contractors, electricians, plumbers, and landscapers.
+More information on our renovation & general contracting services can be found by watching the video below.

 Q. I am interested in purchasing a property.
 Will Holton-Wise provide me a renovation bid?